marczuka/Pewlett-Hackard-Analysis/README.md

 - <b>retire_recent_titles.csv</b> - the worksheet contains employee numbers, first and last names, MOST RECENT job titles, starting dates of the job titles and salaries for all the employees eligible for retirement;
 - <b>retire_emp_by_title.csv</b> - the worksheet contains numbers of retiring employees per each title;
 - <b>mentors.csv</b> - the worksheet contains employee numbers, first and last names, titles, birth dates and employment dates (hire_date and the to_date) for the potential mentors.

+## Challenge Assignment Summary
+The Pewlett Hackard company currently has <b>33,118</b> employees eligible for retirement so the company needs to hire the same number of new employees to replace the retiring staff.

+The PH company gonna need the following specialists:
+- <b>2,711</b> new Engineers;
+- <b>13,651</b> new Senior Engineers;
+- <b>251</b> new Assistant Engineers;
+- <b>2</b> new Managers;
+- <b>2,022</b> new Staff employees;
+- <b>12,872</b> new Senior Staff employees;
+- <b>1,609</b> new Technique Leaders.

+The company currently has <b>1,549</b> employees eligible for the mentorship program.
+Thus the company currently has 1 potential mentor per 22 new employees which seems to be a reasonable ratio.

+I would recommend to count number of potential mentors for each title to see if the number of possible mentors per job title corresponds with the number of new employees hired for each position.
+We could also calculate the number of potential mentors per each department to see if the number of possible mentors per department corresponds to the number of new employees per department.